-The list below includes some of the readings we’ve found helpful from Black scholars and activists who identify as women, trans and non binary people, and hope you do too.
+The list below includes some of the readings we’ve found helpful from Black scholars and activists who identify as women, trans and/or non binary people, and hope you do too.

 These readings show the inherent importance of addressing racial and economic inequalities.
 Some offer a starting point to gain a deeper understanding of race, racism, and racial justice, while others help reshape our understanding of nature, environmental challenges, and the climate crisis.

 *We regularly add new readings to this list (last update: February 28, 2022).

 OluTimehin Adegbeye on how racism has little to do with feelings or color, but everything to do with power, profit, and freedom – “What Racism Really Is (Hint: It’s Not Your Attitude Or Belief),” The Correspondent (June 24, 2020).

 Dr. Keisha N. Blain on Black Lives Matter and the global fight against racism – “Civil Rights International: The Fight Against Racism Has Always Been Global,” Foreign Affairs (September/October 2020).

 —— on the long history of Black women’s activism and organizing in the U.S. – “The Pioneering Black Women Who Paved the Way for This Moment,” The Atlantic (June 9, 2020).

 —— on making the connection between racism, inequality and the environment – “If We Don’t Solve Racial Injustice, We’ll Never Solve The Climate Crisis,” Huff Post (June 19, 2020).